ksug1737652-byte/Analysis-of-Three-Dimensional-Atmospheric-Rivers/README.md

 The file "ar_frequency_load.py" is a code for visualization on AR frequency distribution.

 The file "vertical_integration.py" is a code for calculation of the vertically integrated variables.

+The file "ar_detection_slice.py" is a code for visualization of three-dimensional AR structure.

+The file "ar_fig_jare44.py" is a code for visualization of atmospheric environment during AR events and extreme precipitation events.

+The file "Fuji_AR_time_evolution_plot_v2.py" is a code for visualization of time evolutions of precipitation obtained from observation and reanalysis with the durations of ARs.

+The file "satpy_composite.py" is a code for visualization of MODIS satellite image.